Healthdirect Free Australian health advice you can count on.

 What are the symptoms of erectile dysfunction?

-• difficulty engaging in sexual intercourse, due to your penis not being hard enough
+• having sexual intercourse, due to your penis not being hard enough

 CHECK YOUR SYMPTOMS — Use the Symptom Checker and find out if you need to seek medical help.